"If it has a Fan on it --- it

 Eventually you will blow a fuse, pop a breaker.
 The PWM solves that problem.

-Some PWM's are self regulating; meaning, they are made to
+Some PWM's are self regulating (CC); meaning, they are made to

-operate at a constant amperage, even as the water gets hotter.
+operate at a Constant Current, even as the water gets hotter.
 You set the

 maximum output, and forget it.